 Additionally, the process of caramelization requires a low heat, this allows the onions to cook slowly and evenly, which helps to prevent burning and allows the flavors to develop fully.
 This is why caramelizing onions is a relatively slow process, taking anywhere from 30 minutes to an hour.

 The science behind caramelizing onions involves a combination of chemical reactions, such as the Maillard reaction and the breakdown of sugars, as well as physical changes, such as the loss of water and shrinkage of the onions, which all work together to produce the unique flavor and aroma of caramelized onions.

 Optional additions for extra flavor

-A teaspoon of honey, agave nectar or corn syrup
+- 1 teaspoon honey agave nectar or corn syrup

-Once the butter has melted and is hot, add as many onions to the pan as will fit in a ½” layer in the pan.
+- Once the butter has melted and is hot, add as many onions to the pan as will fit in a ½ inch layer in the pan.
 Sprinkle the salt over the onions.
 The salt helps to draw water and dissolved sugars out of the onion’s cells.

 - When you salt the onions at the beginning, it will take longer to achieve browning because of the extra water it draws out, but ultimately, your onions will have a much better flavor and will brown more evenly if you add the salt at the beginning of the cooking process.